python/cpython/Doc/library/stdtypes.rst

 ===========================================

 CPython has a global limit for converting between :class:`int` and :class:`str` to mitigate denial of service attacks.
-This limit *only* applies to non-power-of-two number bases such as decimal.
-Hexidecimal, octal, and binary are not limited.
+This limit *only* applies to decimal or other non-power-of-two number bases.
+Hexidecimal, octal, and binary conversions are unlimited.
 The limit can be configured.

-The limit is necessary because CPython's integer type is an abitrary length number (commonly known as a bignum) stored in binary form.
-There exists no algorithm that can convert a string to a binary integer or a binary integer to a string in linear time, unless the base is a power of 2.
+The :class:`int` type in CPython is an abitrary length number stored in binary form (commonly known as a "bignum").
+There exists no algorithm that can convert a string to a binary integer or a binary integer to a string in linear time, *unless* the base is a power of 2.
 Even the best known algorithms for base 10 have sub-quadratic complexity.
 Converting a large value such as ``int('1' * 500_000)`` can take over a second on a fast CPU.

 Limiting conversion size offers a practical way to avoid `CVE-2020-10735
 <https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-10735>`_.

-The limit is applied to the number of digit characters in the input or output string.
-That means that higher bases can process larger numbers before the limit triggers.
+The limit is applied to the number of digit characters in the input or output string when a non-linear conversion algorithm would be involved.
 Underscores and the sign are not counted towards the limit.

 When an operation would exceed the limit, a :exc:`ValueError` is raised::